-Through the training of partners and local CSOs, the increased reach of these partners when targeting at-risk groups, as well as the many events that have brought together stakeholders from all sectors of Mozambique, Juntos! has to date reached 18 million Mozambicans indirectly (nearly two-thirds of the entire population) and 16,248 directly.
+Through the training of partners and local CSOs, the increased reach of these partners when targeting at-risk groups, as well as the many events that have brought together stakeholders from all sectors of Mozambique, Juntos! has to date reached 5 million Mozambicans indirectly and 18,954 directly.

 Beyond these promising numbers, Juntos! has contributed to a fundamental shift in Mozambican civil society from disjointed efforts with little impact, to a sector where CSOs trust each other and collaborate to bring about systemic changes in all aspects of society.

 Members are now partnering with one another outside of Juntos! to tackle some of the biggest challenges facing Mozambique today, equipped with new skills and resources, and a foundation of ongoing support.